mohammadDV/find-spot-backend/README.md

 ### DDD Layers Explained

 -   **Domain Layer (`src/Domain/`)**:
     Contains the heart of the business logic.
-Each subdomain (e.g., Review, User, Project) has its own folder, with:
+Each subdomain (e.g., Review, User, Business) has its own folder, with:

     -   `Models/`: Eloquent models representing domain entities.
     -   `Repositories/`: Data access logic, often split into `Contracts/` (interfaces) and concrete implementations.